hanicinecm/pygmol/docs/doc_index.rst

 - `PlasmaParameters <doc_plasma_parameters.rst>`_
 - `Equations <doc_equations.rst>`_

-The rest of this documentation page will look at the ``Model`` class in greater detail.
+The rest of this documentation page will look at the ``Model`` class in some detail.

 The ``Model``: